-In NZ, we do have some exciting things available, and it’s not always easy to travel for a few weeks.
+In NZ, we have some exciting things available, and it’s not always easy to travel for a few weeks.
 But I can certainly understand why people don’t want to travel.
 I’m sure if I got to live in the U, I would be even more reluctant to travel for that time!

 In the last couple of years, there has been an increase in families that choose to homeschool their children.
 There are several reasons why parents choose to homeschool their children.
-For some, it’s a choice for their children; while others prefer to homeschool because it allows them to take more responsibility for their child’s education.
+For some, it’s a choice for their children, while others prefer to homeschool because it allows them to take more responsibility for their child’s education.

 Regardless of why you choose to homeschool, there are some things you need to consider when planning your homeschool.